Skip to main content

 • Close: closing price (last trade)

-While this gives us an overview of price movement, we lose some important details that we'd have with more granular data:
+While this gives us an overview of price movement, we lose some important information that we'd have with more granular data:

 • We don't know in what order the market hit the high and low prices.